Zamiell/word-play-helper/README.md

 ### 4) Run the Analyzer

 - Install [Bun](https://bun.sh/).
 - Change the values in the "src/runConstants.ts" file to match your current run's modifiers.
+(You will have to restart the script every time you need to change these values.)
-- `bun run start`
+- Run the script: `bun run start`
 - The program will run forever, scanning for changes to the "current-letters.txt" file.
 It will output possible words to the "output.txt" file in the "word-play-helper" directory.
 (You can cancel the script with Ctrl + C.)

 ### 5) Set Up a Hotkey (Optional)